Getting Started with SketchUp: File Downloads and Interface Overview

 Learn More

-Let's go back to files.
-So in this course, we will be using the architectural inches template.
-Select the architectural inches template to open SketchUp.
+Let's go back to Files.
+In this course, we will be using the Architectural Inches template.
+Select the Architectural Inches template to open SketchUp.

-Before we begin to draw and use SketchUp, let's take a look at the user interface.
-So at the top of the screen, you will see the title bar.
-The title bar will have drop-down menus for file, edit, view, camera, draw, and so on.
+Before we begin drawing and using SketchUp, let's take a look at the user interface.
+At the top of the screen, you will see the title bar.
+The title bar has drop-down menus for File, Edit, View, Camera, Draw, and so on.

 We will be using these drop-down menus throughout the course.
-Below the title bar is the menu bar.
-The menu bar houses SketchUp's toolbars, which can be added and removed depending on which toolbars we would like to have active.
+Below the title bar is the menu bar, which houses SketchUp’s toolbars.
+These toolbars can be added and removed depending on which ones you want to have active.

-If I was to right-click on the menu bar, we can see the list of all the toolbars available.
+If I right-click the menu bar, we can see the list of all available toolbars.
 The toolbars that are active have a yellow check mark next to them.
-You can see getting started is active.
+You can see Getting Started is active.

-When you first open up SketchUp, the getting started toolbar will be the only active toolbar.
-We will leave that toolbar active and we will also click on the large tool set to activate that one as well.
-As you can see, the large tool set appears on the left of your screen.
+When you first open up SketchUp, the Getting Started toolbar will be the only active toolbar.
+We will leave that toolbar active and also click on the Large Tool Set to activate that one as well.
+As you can see, the Large Tool Set appears on the left of your screen.

-I would like to move this standard toolbar to the right.
-To do that, I can click and hold these small little dots on the left side and drag and unclick.
-In the middle of the screen is SketchUp's drawing area, which is a single view 3D space.
+I would like to move this Standard toolbar to the right.
+To do that, I can click and hold the small dots on the left side and drag and release.
+In the middle of the screen is SketchUp’s drawing area, which is a single-view 3D space.

 This is where we will draw and build all of our 3D objects and models.
-To the right of the screen is the default tray, which houses various dialogue boxes.
-By clicking on the arrow next to each section, it will open up and expand or collapse.
+To the right of the screen is the Default Tray, which houses various dialog boxes.
+By clicking the arrow next to each section, you can expand or collapse it.

-This is really useful when you have a lot of trays open.
-If you do not see your default tray, you can go up to window, default tray, show tray.
-My tray is already docked to the right, so I can only hide the tray.
+This is really useful when you have many trays open.
+If you do not see your Default Tray, you can go to Window > Default Tray > Show Tray.
+My tray is already docked on the right, so I can only hide it.

-I like the right side and it will automatically dock it to the right.
+I prefer the right side, and it will automatically dock there.
 Next, at the bottom of your screen is the status bar.
-The status bar has three main elements, the identifier information in the bottom left, the tooltip section down here, and the measurement box to the bottom right.
+The status bar has three main elements: the identifier information in the bottom-left, the tooltip section in the center, and the measurement box in the bottom-right.

-This is very helpful in understanding quickly what each tool will do.
-The measurements box will display our current measurements as we are drawing and will allow us to type in specific measurements as we work through our projects.
-For example, if I was to draw a line, you can see in the bottom right hand corner the length automatically changing when I stretch this line out further.
+This is very helpful for quickly understanding what each tool does.
+The measurement box will display your current measurements as you draw and also allow you to type in specific values.
+For example, if I draw a line, you’ll see the length automatically change in the bottom-right corner as I stretch the line out.

-If I was to type in 15 feet, enter, it will automatically create that line at 15 feet.
-So to review, we should have our getting started toolbar at the top, our large tool set to the left, our standard toolbar at the top, our default tray should be docked to the right, and we should be seeing a gray background as we are in the architectural inches template.
-So welcome to this introduction to SketchUp course.
+If I type in 15’, then press ENTER, it will automatically create a line that is exactly 15 feet long.
+To review, we should have our Getting Started toolbar at the top, our Large Tool Set on the left, our Standard toolbar also at the top, the Default Tray docked to the right, and we should see a gray background since we are using the Architectural Inches template.

+Welcome to this Introduction to SketchUp course.
 We are going to have a ton of fun exploring all that this amazing program can do.
-I will see you in the next video.
+I’ll see you in the next video.

 photo of Derek McFarland